-There are three ways to refer a patient to My Aged Care.
+There are four ways to refer a patient to My Aged Care.
 You will need your patient’s consent before providing information on their behalf.

 - If all relevant information is included in the referral, it will be sent directly to an assessment organisation without the need for the My Aged Care contact centre to contact your patient.